Hinsdale Township High School District 86: Academics

-2019 Referendum
+2019 referendum

-Hinsdale High School District 86 proposed to cut activities such as football, wrestling, swimming, cheerleading, and even marching band in order to save money.
+Hinsdale High School District 86 proposed to cut activities such as football, wrestling, swimming, cheerleading, and marching band in order to save money.
 However, voters approved a $140 million bond referendum. which meant these measures would not be needed.
 The referendum called for an increase in property tax; a house worth $500,000 should expect to pay roughly $283 more in annual property taxes.